andreas-schmidt/tapetool/README.md

 * Also the function for reading wave files is limited and can't read 24 bit files.
 Please use either 16 bit or 32 bit wave.
 * It also doesn't like extra chunks in the wave file with metadata (such as track or artist names) - please don't add them.

+The first signal in the file, a steady tone at -10dB (amplitude) and reference frequency, corresponds to the magnetic reference level for the tape under test.
+Therefore you should set the recording level for that tone such that on playback, the same level as the referece level from a tape with known reference level is reached.
+It's helpful if your audio tool has a loop play function for this.

+To be sure against distortion from record or playback amplifiers, try a dry run including the tape deck in _source_ mode to get a feeling up to what levels you can trust the electronics of the tape deck.
+Also try connecting input and output of your sound card directly to see what it adds to distortion and saturation.

 Running all measurements can be done by using `all.py`.
 You can run it on the generated test tones as a demonstration:

 ```